Hannibal – Barcelona to Rome

 In 2009 Sam rode the Hannibal tour route for the BBC making the documentary On Hannibal's Trail.
 From this the Hannibal tour was born....

 On Hannibal’s Trail is a six part BBC documentary filmed in Spain, France, Italy and Tunisia.
 The adventure involved Sam, Ben and Danny Wood bicycling more than 3,500km / 2,200miles on the trail of the Carthaginian commander who fought ancient Rome.
 The show was broadcast on BBCFour in 2010 and on BBC2 in 2012.
-The first episode aired on BBC2 in January 2012 it was viewed by more than 1.5 million people.
+The first episode aired on BBC2 in January 2012.
+It was viewed by more than 1.5 million people.
 Due to its popularity, it has been broadcast in over 70 countries by National Geographic Channel and Viasat.

 Watch the introduction to the documentary below.
-Note that on the tour there are no panniers or races this was just for entertainment!
+Note that on the tour there are no panniers or races.
+This was just for entertainment!
 If you'd like to watch more get in touch with us - [email protected] or the check out the BBC On Hannibal's Trail page here.

 Hannibal Bike Tour Accommodation